 Each California employee contributes through payroll tax to California’s state disability insurance programs.
 Disability insurance is mandated by the California Unemployment Insurance Code and administered by the Employment Development Department.
 Disability insurance is payable when you cannot work because of illness or injury not caused by employment at the Company.
-An additional tax funds the State’s Paid Family Leave program, and provides partial wage replacement for absences related to care of a family member, or bonding with a new child.
+An additional tax funds the State’s Paid Family Leave program and provides partial wage replacement for absences related to care of a family member, or bonding with a new child.
 Specific rules and regulations governing disability are available from Human Resources.

-Massage Revolution contributes to the various State Unemployment Insurance Funds on behalf of its employees.
+NMT Management Inc. contributes to the various State Unemployment Insurance Funds on behalf of its employees.